oddlama/vane/README.md

 #### Custom items

-- [ ] The *Scythe* allows you to harvest a small radius of finished crops.
+- [ ] The *Sickle* allows you to harvest a small radius of finished crops.
 Similar to the hand-harvesting addition, this will drop only product and no seeds.
 - [ ] The *File* allows you to modify block individual connections of fences, walls, glass panes and blocks alike.

 #### Unique features